jshint/jshint/CONTRIBUTING.md

 - Description of expected behavior
 - Description of actual behavior

+Please avoid using screenshots to demonstrate the problem.
+Describing your problem in plain text (and using the "code" Markdown formatting where appropriate) will make your report more accessible to more people and easier to find via search engines.

 ## Feature Requests

 If there is some new functionality that you think would improve JSHint, we'd